 The following conditions apply to Late Withdrawal:

-- Students must apply no more than four weeks into the following semester including the summer term.
+- Students must apply no more than four weeks into the following semester, including the summer term.
 This applies whether or not the student enrolls in the next semester.
 In significant extenuating circumstances, this timeframe may be extended at the sole discretion of the Dean of Students

 To apply for a Late Withdrawal, the student must submit the following to the Office of the Dean of Students:

-- A completed Petition for Late Withdrawal.
+- Complete the Petition for Late Withdrawal.

-- Required supporting documentation:
+- Attach supporting documentation: